bookshelf/bookshelf/CONTRIBUTING.md

 [codebase](https://github.com/tgriesser/bookshelf/blob/master/src/bookshelf.js).

-* Make changes in the /src directory, running "npm run dev" which will kick off transpilation from ES6 in the background
+* Make changes in the /src directory, running "npm run dev" which will kick off transpilation from ES6 in the background.

-* Files in the `/browser` folder are built automatically.
-You don't need to edit them.

 * All pull requests should be made to the `master` branch.